 In April 2018, we introduced a new pricing model for Azure monitoring.
 This model adopts a simple "pay-as-you-go" model across the complete portfolio of monitoring services.
 Learn more about the new pricing model, how to assess the impact of moving to this model based on your usage patterns, and how to opt into the new model

-Enterprise plan and Operations Management Suite subscription entitlements
+Per Node tier and Operations Management Suite subscription entitlements

-How the Enterprise plan works
+How the Per Node tier works

 - A node is a physical or virtual server machine or a platform-as-a-service role instance that hosts your app.